-If you are not a South Australian resident, you may access the complete eResources collection while at the Library.
+If you are not a South Australian resident, you may be able to access these and other resources through registering with your own state library or the National Library.

 The next in our quarterly seminar series of joint events with Unlock the Past and Genealogy SA is being held on Thursday 21 February 2019 in the Hetzel Theatre.
 A number of local experts including Genealogy SA co-founder Andrew Peake and awarded SA Historian Peter Donovan will share their insights into exploring church records.

 The two guides listed below are a good starting point for researching family history, with tips on getting started, and a frequently asked questions page.

 Most family trees start out as a collection of names and dates.